whatl3y/hide/README.md

 ```

 #### NODE_HIDE_FILEPATH
-Directory where the encrypted file will live
-default: home directory (either process.env.HOME or process.env.USERPROFILE on windows)
+Directory where the encrypted file will live -- default: home directory (either process.env.HOME on unix/linux/mac or process.env.USERPROFILE on windows)

 ```
 >export NODE_HIDE_FILEPATH=~
 ```

 #### NODE_HIDE_FILENAME
-Directory where the encrypted file will live
-default: '\_\_node-hide-accounts'
+Name of flat file that holds the encrypted data of your accounts -- default: '\_\_node-hide-accounts'

 ```
 >export NODE_HIDE_FILENAME=my_encrypted_file